Nikita-J/nikita_fctest/README2.md

 ## Introduction

 FusionCharts Suite XT is a front-end, JavaScript-based, comprehensive collection of 90+ charts and  1000+ maps.
-This includes simple and complex charts like the column and bar charts, pie and doughnut charts, treemap, heatmap, logarithmic charts, and so on; gauges like the angular gauge, bulb gauge, thermometer gauge, and so on; and maps for all continents, major countries, and all US states.
+This includes simple and complex charts (column and bar charts, pie and doughnut charts, treemap, heatmap, logarithmic charts, and so on), gauges (angular gauge, bulb gauge, thermometer gauge, and so on) and maps (all continents, major countries, and all US states).

 The **fusioncharts** package includes files for all charts and widgets offered by the product.
 In order to limit the package size, it includes map definition files for only two maps—the world map and the USA map.

-The **fusionmaps** package is to be downloaded if map definition files for all maps are needed; it includes the complete FusionCharts Suite XT as well as all the map definition files.
+It is recommended that you download the **fusionmaps** package if you  will be needing all the map definition files.
+This package includes the complete FusionCharts Suite XT as well as all the map definition files.

 * Official website: [http://www.fusioncharts.com/](http://www.fusioncharts.com/)
 * Download page: [http://www.fusioncharts.com/download/](http://www.fusioncharts.com/download/)